tarantool/doc/doc/reference/tt_cli/cat.rst

         *   -   ``--from``
             -   Show operations starting from the given LSN
         *   -   ``--to``
-            -   Show operations until the given LSN.
+            -   Show operations up to the given LSN.
 Default: 18446744073709551615
         *   -   ``--replica``
-            -   Filter the output by replica id.
-May be passed more than once.
+            -   Filter the output by replica ID.
+Can be passed more than once
         *   -   ``--space``
-            -   Filter the output by space id.
-May be passed more than once
+            -   Filter the output by space ID.
+Can be passed more than once
         *   -   ``--show-system``
             -   Show the contents of system spaces